Irish House of Lords

 The House of Lords entrance to the Parliament House (east view).
 The entrance, which was part of an extension to the original building, was designed by renowned architect James Gandon by 1789.

-The Irish House of Lords was the upper house of the Parliament of Ireland that existed from medieval times until the end of 1800.
+The Irish House of Lords, known formally as The Lords Spiritual and Temporal in Parliament Assembled, was the upper house of the Parliament of Ireland that existed from medieval times until the end of 1800.
 It was also the final court of appeal of the Kingdom of Ireland.

 It was modelled on the House of Lords of England, with members of the Peerage of Ireland sitting in the Irish Lords, just as members of the Peerage of England did at Westminster.
 When the Act of Union 1800 abolished the Irish parliament, a subset of Irish peers sat as Irish representative peers in the House of Lords of the merged Parliament of the United Kingdom.